 - Soy lecithin

 If your looking for a place to start, here are a few of the protein powders I use which I have found to be some of the best on the market.
 I’m vegan, so I use plant protein powders.
 If you aren’t and would like a suggestion of a great whey protein powder to use, IN.POWER whey protein is one of the best!
 It contains glutathione, is certified organic, grass fed with year-round access to pasture, Non-GMO Project Verified, and American Humane Certified.
 Plus it contains healthy fats, like CLA and omega-3s, as well as other health-enhancing benefits.

 Now, the protein powder I most often use is IN.POWER plant protein, which is non-GMO, organic, and combines plant-based proteins to create a complete amino acid profile (all nine essential amino acids are included!).
 The other protein powder I’ve been using recently is Amazonia Raw plant protein powder, and from what I’ve researched, it has been heavy metal tested.

-Update: I’ve now switched to using Nuzest’s “just natural” protein powder, and Vita Protein‘s 100% plant-based protein powder (which comes in a 100% recycled plastic container!).
+Update: I’ve now switched to using Nuzest’s “just natural” protein powder, and Vital Protein’s 100% plant-based protein powder (which comes in a 100% recycled plastic container!).
 They’re both super clean and have been given the “thumbs up” by my naturopath as being good quality protein powders (which is actually a rarity with my naturopath).

 What protein powder do you use?
-Please feel free to share them below.
+Share in the comments below.